redhat-cip/dci-openstack-agent/README_migration_from_dci-ansible-agent.md

 confusing we we decided to rename it `dci-openstack-agent`.
 To transition to the new package you have to follow a couple of manual steps.

+First, install the new agent:

+    # yum install -y dci-openstack-agent

-First, you must disable the `dci-ansible-agent`:
+You must now disable the `dci-ansible-agent`:

     # systemctl stop dci-ansible-agent.timer
     # systemctl stop dci-ansible-agent